 There are several canyons in the area of Page that are incredibly similar to Antelope .Some of them ae almost identical and it is hard to find differences between them and Antelope Canyon on pictures.
 Below, there is a short description of those canyons, together with information on how and where to book a tour.

 Canyon X is a very faithful copy of Antelope Canyon.
 Generally it is a different part of this canyon, located slightly further.
 There are no crowds here, the tours are cameral and no one bumps into each other or rushes you.
-You will have to pass through a 40 meter narrow slot in order to descent into the canyon, but for an averagely fit person it should not be any problem, and it usually gives a lot of fun to kids.
+You will have to pass through a 40 meter narrow slot in order to descent into the canyon.
+However, for an averagely fit person it should not be any problem.
+It is usually a lot of fun to kids.

 Taadidin Yours is the only operator that will take you to the canyon.